 Does most of your practice involve family law cases, or do you focus on other types of law, as well?

 Do You Need to Find a Child Custody Lawyer?

 If you’re like most parents, you want the best child custody lawyer you can find – and we can help.

-Call us right now at 970-488-1887 for your free consultation.
+Call us right now at 970-488-1887 for your consultation.
 We’ll identify your legal issues by asking you questions about your situation, and we’ll answer all your questions, too.
 We’ll explain child custody and the divorce process, as well as talk about possible outcomes for your case.

 Fort Collins Divorce & Child Support Attorneys

 Carla Jaquess, Esq.

 Lisa Vigil, Esq.

 "I am very appreciative of Toms services.
 English is a second language to me, and this process seemed difficult because of that barrier.
 He was very patient and thorough making sure I understood everything before he proceeded.
 I will recommend him to everyone!
 He truly cares about you, as does his wonderful, helpful team"